lwlss/discstoch/README.md

 ___

-# Modeling the consequences of heterogeneity in *S. cerevisiae* population dynamics.
+# Modeling the consequences of heterogeneity in *S. cerevisiae* population dynamics

 ___

-The current project state includes two available packages written along with the MSc Dissertation and all soure code required to generate the results presented in the submitted Dissertation.
+The current project state includes two available packages written along with the MSc Dissertation and all source code required to generate the results presented in the submitted Dissertation.

 The python `muqfatc` package was written for analysing micro Quantiative Fitness Analysis images obtained by automated microscopy in order to obtain isogenic single lineage time course.